tunmsk/nextgen-facebook/readme.txt

 	* Added a new NGFB_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 == Upgrade Notice ==

+= 4.22.1 =

+2016/02/06 - Added a new "Website Alternate Name" option.
+Updated Wistia media integration module.
+Fixed missing custom image sizes when editing an image in the Media Library.
+Fixed use of a custom Pinterest image ID / URL.

 = 8.22.1 =